Bicycle pedal: Clipless pedals

 Clipless pedals (also clip-in or step-in) require a special cycling shoe with a cleat fitted to the sole, which locks into a mechanism in the pedal and thus holds the shoe firmly to the pedal.
 Most clipless pedals lock onto the cleat when stepped on firmly and unlock when the heel is twisted outward, although in some cases the locking mechanism is built into the cleat instead of the pedal.
 Clipless refers to the toe clip (cage) having been replaced by a locking mechanism and not to platform pedals which would normally not have toe clips.

 The clipless pedal was invented by Charles Hanson in 1895.
 It allowed the rider to twist the shoe to lock and unlock and had rotational float (the freedom to rotate the shoe slightly to prevent joint strain).

 The M71 was a clipless pedal designed by Cino Cinelli and produced by his company in 1971.
 It used a plastic shoe cleat which slid into grooves in the pedal and locked in place with a small lever located on the back side of the pedal body.
 To release the shoe a rider had to reach down and operate the lever, similar to the way a racing cyclist had to reach down and loosen the toestrap.
 The lever was placed on the outside edge of the pedal so that in the event of a fall the lever hitting the ground would release the foot.
 The pedal was designed for racing, in particular track racing, and because of the need to reach down to them to unclip, they have been referred to as "death cleats".

 In 1984, the French company Look applied downhill snow skiing binding or cleat technology to pedals, producing the first widely used clipless pedals.
-Initially used by triathletes in order to facilitate faster "transitions", Bernard Hinault's victory in Tour de France in 1985 then helped secure the acceptance of quick-release clipless pedal systems by cyclists.
+Initially used by triathletes to facilitate faster "transitions", Bernard Hinault's victory in Tour de France in 1985 then helped secure the acceptance of quick-release clipless pedal systems by cyclists.
 Those pedals, and compatible models by other manufacturers, remain in widespread use today.
 The cleat is engaged by simply pushing down and forward on the pedal, or, with some designs, by twisting the cleat in sideways.
 Then, instead of loosening a toestrap or pulling a lever, the cyclist releases a foot from the pedal by twisting the heel outward.